cepthomas/Nebulua/README.md

 ```lua
 function neb.send_note(chan_hnd, note_num, volume, dur)
 ```
 Send a note on/off immediately.
-Adds a note off if dur is specified.
+Adds a note off if dur is specified and tick clock is running.
 - chan_hnd: The channel handle to send it on.
 - note_num: Which.
 - volume: Note volume.
 0.0 -> 1.0.
 0.0 means note off.
 - dur: How long it lasts in subbeats.
+Optional.

 ```lua